 In 2017, poor weather meant that only seven counts could be arranged, and conditions were poor on four of them (two would have been cancelled if the weather forecast had been accurate, and the other two were cold, depressing Grouse activity).
-Many Watch-points had no effective count.
+Many Watch-points had no effective count (i.e. the level of Grouse activity was low on all the dates that these watch-points were covered).